yume-chan/ya-webadb/.changeset/lazy-paws-switch.md

 "@yume-chan/scrcpy-decoder-webcodecs": major
 ---

-Allow the decoder to skip intra frames when decoding speed is too slow
+Allow the decoder to skip non-keyframes when decoding speed is too slow